inayatrahimdev/Personal-Finance-Dashboard/README.md

 Open the app in your browser:
 After running the above command, Streamlit will start a local web server and provide you with a URL (usually http://localhost:8501).
 Open this URL in your web browser to see your Personal Finance Dashboard in action.

-Usage
+# Usage
-Upload CSV File: Upload your expense data in CSV format.
+1. Upload CSV File: Upload your expense data in CSV format.
-Visualize Data: View detailed visualizations of your spending habits.
+2. Visualize Data: View detailed visualizations of your spending habits.
-Analyze Trends: Understand your spending patterns over time.
+3. Analyze Trends: Understand your spending patterns over time.

 CSV File Format
 Make sure your CSV file has the following columns for the app to work correctly:

-• Date: The date of the transaction (format: dd/mm/yyyy).
+1. Date: The date of the transaction (format: dd/mm/yyyy).
-• Amount: The amount spent.
+2. Amount: The amount spent.
-• Category: The category of the expense (e.g., Food, Rent, Entertainment).
+3. Category: The category of the expense (e.g., Food, Rent, Entertainment).

-Contributing
+# Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-Fork the repository
-Create your feature branch:
-git checkout -b feature/YourFeature
-Commit your changes:
-git commit -m 'Add some feature'
-Push to the branch:
-git push origin feature/YourFeature
-Create a new Pull Request
-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+# Contact
 For any questions or suggestions, feel free to contact me:

 • Email: inayatrahim006@gmail.com
-Thank you for visiting the Personal Finance Dashboard repository!
-If you found this project useful, please consider giving it a star ⭐️.

 Thank you for visiting the Personal Finance Dashboard repository!
 If you found this project useful, please consider giving it a star ⭐️.